casadoj/SotCin2024/README.md

 # State of the Climate in 2024

-Data processing and figures for the chapter "Global Climate" in the "State of Climate in 2024" (Bulletin of the American Meteorological Society).
+Data processing and figures for the chapter _Global Climate_ in the report _State of Climate in 2024_ (Bulletin of the American Meteorological Society).

 ## Data